Merging stellar-mass binary black holes: Observations

 \subsubsection{X-ray binaries}

+Black-hole X-ray binaries consist of a star transferring mass onto a black-hole companion, leading to the emission of X-ray radiation from the accretion disk surrounding the black hole.
 X-ray binaries containing accreting black holes can be divided into two categories, low-mass and high-mass, in reference to the mass of the black hole's companion star.
-The accretion process differs between the two types: in low-mass X-ray binaries, the tidal field of the black hole is causing mass to stream from the companion on to the black hole in the process known as Roche-lobe overflow, while in high-mass X-ray binaries, the black hole accretes only a fraction of the material (stellar wind) driven off the companion's surface.
+The accretion process differs between the two types: in low-mass X-ray binaries, the tidal gravitational pull of the black hole causes mass to stream from the companion onto the black hole in the process known as Roche-lobe overflow, while in high-mass X-ray binaries, the black hole accretes only a fraction of the material (stellar wind) driven off the companion's surface.

-\textbf{Black Hole Masses:} Black-hole X-ray binaries with dynamical mass measurements provide the only secure measurements of black hole masses other than the gravitational-wave observations described above. \citet{Ozel:2010} and \citet{Farr:2011} summarize the mass distribution of black-hole X-ray binaries; they find a distribution which ranges from 4 or 5 solar masses for the lightest low-mass X-ray binaries (with a possible mass gap between neutron star and black hole masses) to $\sim 15\, M_\odot$ or more for the heaviest high-mass X-ray binaries.
-However, given the doubts subsequently placed on the radial velocity measurements in high-mass X-ray binaries such as IC10 X-1 \citep{Laycock:2015}, there are no known black holes with dynamically confirmed masses certain to exceed $15\, M_\odot$.
+\textbf{Black-Hole Masses:} Until recently, black-hole X-ray binaries with dynamical mass measurements provided the only secure measurements of black-hole masses other than the gravitational-wave observations described above, though this is now changing thanks to observations of detached binaries and microlensing data (see section \ref{sec:lensing}). \citet{Ozel:2010} and \citet{Farr:2011} summarise the mass distribution of black-hole X-ray binaries.
+They find a distribution which ranges from $> 20\, M_\odot$ for the heaviest high-mass X-ray binaries to 4 or 5 solar masses for the lightest low-mass X-ray binaries, with a possible mass gap between neutron-star and black-hole masses, though see \cite{Kreidberg:2012} for possible biases in mass measurements of some low-mass X-ray binaries and section \ref{sec:lensing} for evolutionary selection effects.
+The uncertainty regarding the radial velocity measurements in high-mass X-ray binaries with Wolf-Rayet companions such as IC10 X-1 and NGC 300 X-1 \citep{Laycock:2015} means that the most massive confirmed stellar-mass black hole is Cygnus X-1, with a dynamical mass measurement of $21 \pm 2\, M_\odot$ \citep{MillerJones:2021}.
 The measured masses of black holes in X-ray binaries are sketched in figure \ref{fig:BHmasses}, along with the masses of the observed gravitational-wave sources.
-This figure does not include the speculative but potentially very exciting evidence for intermediate-mass black holes \citep{MillerColbert:2004,Pasham:2014}; if such few-hundred solar-mass black holes generically exist in globular clusters, they will be detectable as gravitational-wave sources \citep[e.g.,][]{Mandel:2008,IMBBH:O1}.
+This figure does not include the speculative but potentially very exciting evidence for intermediate-mass black holes \citep{MillerColbert:2004,Greene:2019,Paynter:2021}; if few-hundred solar-mass black holes generically exist in globular clusters, they will substitute into merging binaries and ultimately be observable as gravitational-wave sources \citep[e.g.,][]{Mandel:2008,IMBBH:O1}.